OlgaBochkaryova/website/content/cookbook.md

 The initiative was started in Gelfand lab.
 I thank all colleagues for their suggetions and comments.

+## databases

+**💾 Data** [NCBI](https://www.ncbi.nlm.nih.gov/)  a series of databases relevant to biotechnology and biomedicine and is an important resource for bioinformatics tools and services.
+Major databases include GenBank for DNA sequences and PubMed, a bibliographic database for biomedical literature.
+Other databases include the NCBI Epigenomics database.
+All these databases are available online through the Entrez search engine.

+**💾 Data** [PDB](https://www.rcsb.org/)  is powered by the Protein Data Bank archive-information about the 3D shapes of proteins, nucleic acids, and complex assemblies that helps students and researchers understand all aspects of biomedicine and agriculture, from protein synthesis to health and disease.

+**💾 Data** [COG](https://www.ncbi.nlm.nih.gov/research/cog) ([paper2020](https://academic.oup.com/nar/article/49/D1/D274/5964069)) - release of 4877 Clusters of Orthologous Genes.
+The database covers complete genomes of 1187 bacteria and 122 archaea, typically, with a single genome per genus.

+**💾 Data** [KEGG](https://www.genome.jp/kegg/pathway.html) ([paper](https://academic.oup.com/nar/article/44/D1/D457/2502600)) - an integrated database resource for biological interpretation of genome sequences and other high-throughput data.
+Molecular functions of genes and proteins are associated with ortholog groups and stored in the KEGG Orthology (KO) database.

+**💾 Data** [UNIPROT](https://www.uniprot.org/) ([paper](https://academic.oup.com/nar/article/47/D1/D506/5160987)) -  a freely accessible database of protein sequence and functional information, many entries being derived from genome sequencing projects.
+It contains a large amount of information about the biological function of proteins derived from the research literature.

+**💾 Data** [OMA orthology database](https://omabrowser.org/oma/home/) ([paper](https://academic.oup.com/bioinformatics/article/33/14/i75/3953943)) - a method and database for the inference of orthologs among complete genomes.

 ## assemblers

 **🔧 Tool** [SPAdes assembler](https://github.com/ablab/spades) ([paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3342519/)) - an assembly toolkit containing various assembly pipelines.